 5.1 Internal Reporting to Georgia Tech's SACSCOC Accreditation Liaison

-Upon becoming aware of the proposed change that may be substantive, responsible parties should notify the SACSCOC Liaison as early as possible so that the information required by SACSOC is prepared appropriately by the Institute and submitted by the SACSCOC Liaison to SACSCOC according to the SACSCOC specified timeline with the appropriate internal review and approvals.
+Upon becoming aware of a proposed change that may be substantive, responsible parties should notify the SACSCOC Accreditation Liaison as early as possible so that the information required by SACSOC is prepared appropriately by the Institute and submitted by the SACSCOC Accreditation Liaison to SACSCOC according to the SACSCOC specified timeline with the appropriate internal review and approvals.

 5.2 External Reporting to SACSCOC